mayer171/risk-game/ReadMe.md

     -attack neighboring states
         attack success is random with weighting for number of troops -retreat from attacking
-    -reinforce neighboring states
+    -invade successfully attacked states
     -end turn
-3. Players who successfully attack a neighboring state will draw a card that can be traded in for additional troops once 3 like cards are collected.
+3. Players who successfully attack a neighboring state will be awarded 1 unit per state.
+4. Players will be given a random number of units between 1-3 after their respective turns
-4. A player wins when they have successfully taken over all of the states.
+5. A player wins when they have successfully taken over all of the states.

 ## Resources
 Will use jquery.vmap as map library